 Creating and maintaining a budget doesn’t have to be a challenge.
 With a little bit of discipline, you’ll be able to figure out how to create a budget that works for your real life.
-After all, what is the point to creating a budget if it doesn’t fit your actual life?
+After all, what is the point of creating a budget if it doesn’t fit your actual life?
 So, I’m sharing with you my exact process for setting up our budget…which, if I’m being completely honest with you, I forgot to do it BEFORE this month started….

 Yeah, I know.
 Shame on me.